walkerkq/baby_data/sleep/baby_sleep.md

 sleep longer, the higher-motion, higher-volume white-noise “soothing” levels triggered by noise and movement (fussing) were never able to calm her back to sleep.
-Basically, if she woke up enough to trigger the soothing, she wasn’t going to go back to sleep without parent intervention.
+Basically, if she woke up enough to trigger the soothing, she wasn’t going to go back to sleep without our intervention.
 Because we didn’t find them to be impactful, I have disregarded them here.
 Also, the data only tells you total time spent soothing vs. asleep with no indication of when the soothing happened, if it was multiple soothing sessions, etc., so I don’t think it would be very useful to analyze anyway.

 ``` r
 snoo_sleep <- snoo_raw %>%